Boris Rhein: Political positions

 Even though Rhein was considered a conservative State Minister of the Interior, he rejected this description of his tenure by saying that the office required a rigid enforcement of the law.
 Citing sources within the party, Süddeutsche Zeitung writes that Rhein had acquired a more centrist profile in the aftermath of his defeat in the 2012 Frankfurt mayoral election.

 Personal life

 Rhein is married to Tanja Raab-Rhein, a judge and CDU activist.
 They have two sons, Oskar and Bruno.
-He is a member of the Catholic Church.
+He lives in Frankfurt and is a member of the Catholic Church.